Emina Ahmetović, KAPAZ Project expert and Sustainable Energy Working Group leader at DanubeNet for NGOs;

 Civil society organizations are predominantly active in supporting regional frameworks for protection of human rights or democratic reforms.

-Statistics indicate that more than 12,000 non-governmental organizations are officially registered in Bosnia and Herzegovina.2 According to the Central Register of Macedonia there were more than 11,000 registered citizens` associations and foundations in this country in 2009.3 As per the USAID NGO Sustainability Index, year 2010 saw more than 32,000 officially registered NGOs in Bulgaria.4 And the trend goes on.
+Statistics indicate that more than 12,000 non-governmental organizations are officially registered in Bosnia and Herzegovina. ((Analysis of the state of civil society in BiH, Kronauer Consulting, 2009)) According to the Central Register of Macedonia there were more than 11,000 registered citizens` associations and foundations in this country in 2009. ((The 2010 NGO Sustainability Index for Macedonia, USAID)) As per the USAID NGO Sustainability Index, year 2010 saw more than 32,000 officially registered NGOs in Bulgaria. ((The 2010 NGO Sustainability Index for Bulgaria, USAID)) And the trend goes on.

 While CSOs remain the growth area, lot of these organizations exert public pressure to influence authority, consequently with positive cooperation leading to economies of scale.
 Many of them operate with different organizational capacity, public image or financial viability.